We run the UK’s only museum dedicated to videogames, an award-winning cultural centre for videogames based in Sheffield.

-The Museum houses nearly 400 exhibits including over 80 playable games spanning from the 1970s to the present day, including unreleased games still in development.
-Visitors can discover over 300 fascinating objects of videogames history including unique hardware, first editions, memorabilia and other treasures from our 5,000 object Collection that is housed with the University of Nottingham.
+The Museum houses 300 exhibits and 80 playable games spanning from the 1970s to the present day, including unreleased games still in development.
+Visitors can discover hundreds of fascinating objects of videogames history including unique hardware, first editions, memorabilia and other treasures from our 5,000 object Collection.

 The Museum’s vision is to: